MicrosoftDocs/Viva/Viva/glint/setup/mto-faq.md

 1. A Glint admin user must be logged into the target tenant, where Glint is installed.
 1. All users from source tenants need to be synced to the target tenant with B2B collaboration or CTS and all users (across all tenants) must be imported to the Glint app.
 1. Glint admins can send a survey to all synced users or selected users from the target tenant and need to complete all survey setup actions in the target tenant.
-These users will receive the survey however may not be able to access the survey depending on whether an organization has chosen sign-in using Microsoft Entra ID as a survey access method.
+These users receive the survey but may not be able to access depending on if the organization chooses sign-in using Microsoft Entra ID as a survey access method.

 |Users synced with B2B collab or CTS?  |HRIS import to Glint app complete?  |Survey access method |Result for survey taker|
 |:----------|:-----------|:-----------|:-----------|